Our tried and true 360 assessment, now in an easy and confidential platform!

-Fringe Professional Development and the NALP Foundation are launching an important and timely study in fall 2018 on the characteristics and impact of incivility in law firms.
+Fringe Professional Development and the NALP Foundation collaborated on an important and timely study in fall 2018 on the characteristics and impact of incivility in law firms.
 The research aims to give law firms the tools to identify and mitigate this critical workplace communications issue, which is documented to have a damaging impact on relationships and reputations if left unaddressed.

 Fringe PD Managing Director Rachael Bosch recalls the first time she heard the term “screamer” used to describe an attorney in her office, signaling a much larger problem.

 “It wasn’t long after I joined the legal industry that I first heard the term and had to look it up.
 As it turns out, others in my field were talking about this too.
 I was not alone.
 Over time, I grew more aware of the long-term impact of incivility at all levels of the legal profession,” she said.

 “Over the next 12 years and at various firms, I witnessed incivility in many forms.
 There were plenty of overt behaviors and many more subtle ones, as well as rampant uncivil language among peers and directed to staff (including me).
 The result?
 Bright, talented attorneys would avoid specific practice areas (or certain partners) — leaving those areas understaffed — or they would abandon the industry altogether in search of more civil pastures.